Stephen Will

 Since Specialization

-This network shows the specialization of papers citing the papers produced by Stephen Will.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Stephen Will.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Stephen Will.
 The network helps show where Stephen Will may publish in the future.

 Countries citing papers authored by Stephen Will